jpmaldonado/impala_training/Tutorials/building_queries.md

 Here's our opening statement:

-    SELECT dist.*, cyto.name
+    SELECT vars.*, cyto.name

 Wait.
-What's this dist. and cyto. stuff?
+What's this ill. and cyto. stuff?
 In the following step, we're going to nickname each source database so that it's easier to keep track of what columns came from which tables without having to type out the full table name every time.
 It's called <b>aliasing</b>.

-    users_selasady.distinct_test = dist
+    training.all_variants = vars
     ref_grch37.cytoband = cyto

 <h4>FROM</h4>
 Here's where we tell impala what table(s) to get the information from.
 And where we give each table an alias so we can be lazy typers.

-    FROM users_selasady.distinct_test as dist, p7_ref_grch37.cytoband as cyto
+    FROM training.all_variants as vars, p7_ref_grch37.cytoband as cyto

 <h4>WHERE</h4>
 Now we need to give impala some parameters on how to match the data.
 And this is where the aliased names really come in handy.
 We are going to match the tables where chromosomes are equal and the variaint position falls between the cytoband start and stop sites.